-When the Cybertruck finally started hitting streets in 2024, Tesla owners thought they'd escaped one of the biggest headaches of car ownership: protecting the paint.
+When the Cybertruck started hitting streets, Tesla owners thought they'd escaped one of the biggest headaches of car ownership: protecting the paint.

 No paint = no paint protection needed.
 Right?